 Infection of other organs may occur, including testicle swelling (orchitis).

 When to Contact a Medical Professional

 MMR immunization (vaccine) protects against measles, mumps, and rubella.
-It should be given to children 12 - 15 months old.
-The vaccine is given again between ages 4 - 6, or between ages 11 - 12, if it wasn't given before.
+It should be given to children at these ages:

-Recent outbreaks of the mumps have reinforced the importance of having all children vaccinated.
+Recent outbreaks of the mumps have supported the importance of having all children vaccinated.